Ventura Personal Injury Lawyer

 - Truly suffered from an injury

-- Can show medical proof for how an injury was likely to have occurred
+- Can show medical proof of how an injury was likely to have occurred

 - That there are damages you deserve to win as a result